PowerBASIC: Complementarity of GRAPHIC statements and the Windows GDI API

 The GRAPHIC statements contain all the commonly used GDI API functions, but if you need one that is not included it is possible to obtain the hDC of any GRAPHIC target and thereby use GDI API functions on it.

 User community

 PowerBASIC provides an online forum for users to ask questions and share knowledge.
 On 8 July 2012 the forum had 5,623 members (only a fraction of them still active) and contained 50,093 threads comprising 408,642 posts since August 26, 1998.
 The Source Code section alone contained 3,768 threads.

 In early 2024 the main PowerBASIC website was switched to "under construction".
 This was heavily discussed in PB forums.
-The IP-rights owner wrote that the website will not come back.
-The forum subdomain was taken offline in the fall of 2025.
-As a result, most of the powerbasic.com and forum.powerbasic.com links on Wikipedia no longer work.
+As documented by the IP-rights owner the website will not come back, but the forums would remain active.
+In the fall of 2025 the forum sub-domain became inaccessible.

+In response to the inaccessibility of the vendor-sponsored forums, a committee of major PowerBASIC contributors was elected to establish a new, community-funded and managed forum.
+In September 2025, members of the PowerBASIC user community established pbusers.org as an independent discussion forum to preserve continuity of discussion and knowledge sharing among users of PowerBASIC after access to the original forums was lost.
+The site is operated and crowd-funded by community members, and follows guidelines modeled after those of the original PowerBASIC Peer Support Community.
+In addition to hosting new discussions, the forum provides access to a searchable database of historical PowerBASIC forum threads based on the gbThreads archive.
+This database allows users to search and reference text-based posts from legacy discussions.